-The NetID is the unique electronic identifier, in which the password permits secure access to non-public Cornell resources and information.
+The NetID is the unique electronic identifier in which the password permits secure access to non-public Cornell resources and information.
 Types of NetIDs include roles such as faculty, employee, student, and alumni.

 NetIDs are unique and permanent.
 The same NetID is never reassigned to more than one individual; if you leave the university and return at a later time, the original NetID is reactivated for your use.

 In combination with the password, the NetID enables access to non-public resources and information.
 For example, every student must log in with their NetID and password to access grades and other information in Student Center.
 It also serves as the unique portion of a Cornell email address in the form NetID@cornell.edu.

-Sponsored NetIDs are intended for use with contractors or other individuals who are not directly affiliated with Cornell, but have a business purpose for needing access to Cornell services or systems.
+- Sponsored NetIDs, intended for use with contractors or other individuals who are not directly affiliated with Cornell, but have a business purpose for needing access to Cornell services or systems.